-1 Based on the Collaborative for Frontier Finance's analysis of the "MSME Finance Gap" (IFC 2017).
+Based on the Collaborative for Frontier Finance's analysis of the "MSME Finance Gap" (IFC 2017).
 This analysis focuses on the credit gap only in lower- and lower-middle-income countries and excludes microenterprises.
 We believe this is a good proxy for SGBs in emerging markets as the SMEs in those markets share many characteristics with SGBs.

-2 Donors / LPs consist primarily of the owners of financial assets that fund or invest in financial service providers; examples can include development finance institutions, foundations, bilateral donors, and individuals.
-Field-building organizations, such as networks, research organizations, academic institutions, or training institutes produce research and thought leadership, convene stakeholders, promote peer learning, develop training curricula, and otherwise have a positive effect on the broader frontier and emerging market investment space.
+Donors / LPs consist primarily of the owners of financial assets that fund or invest in financial service providers; examples can include development finance institutions, foundations, bilateral donors, and individuals.
+Field-building organizations, such as networks, research organizations, academic institutions, or training institutes produce research and thought leadership, convene donors, and individuals.
+Held-building organizations, such as networks, research organizations, academic institutions, or training institutes produce research and thought leadership, convene stakeholders, promote peer learning, develop training curricula, and otherwise have a positive effect on the broader frontier and emerging market investment space.

 enterprises3 with five to 250 employees and financing needs ranging from \$20,000 to \$2 million.
 These enterprises must be operated by opportunity-driven (as opposed to necessity-driven) entrepreneurs, be commercially viable, have some potential for growth, and employ non-family members.
-We include both impact-oriented and traditional, "bread-and-butter" enterprises within the scope of this study.
+We include both impact-oriented and traditional, "bread-andbutter" enterprises within the scope of this study.
 We do not include enterprises that are informal or are unlikely to embark on a path of formalization, due to their limited growth prospects and the major difficulties financial service providers face in serving them.
 However, we do include high-performance microenterprises and startups that are on the path to formalization and growth.